-The One Grocery Store Item To Avoid In 2017
+The One Grocery Store Item Dr. Weil Says To Avoid In 2019

 The food product Dr. Weil suggests you avoid entirely this year (and every year) is soda.
 Whether regular or diet, it is essentially liquid candy, and studies indicate that drinking it can lead to: